Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 Alcohol During a Flare vs. During Remission

-During a flare: avoid alcohol completely.
+During a flare, avoid alcohol completely.
 Your gut is actively inflamed, your medication needs to work without interference, and dehydration from diarrhea is already a risk.
 Adding alcohol to this mix is pouring fuel on a fire.

-During stable remission: many patients tolerate moderate alcohol without triggering symptoms.
+During stable remission, many patients tolerate moderate alcohol without triggering symptoms.
 The key word is moderate, and what "moderate" means varies widely between patients.
 Some tolerate a glass of wine with dinner without issues.
 Others react to any amount.

 A survey published in Inflammatory Bowel Diseases (2019) found that about 75% of IBD patients reported drinking alcohol, but those who drank more frequently were more likely to report symptom worsening.
+Another study found that alcohol intake 1-3 times per week increases the risk of relapse by 271%.

 Which Types of Alcohol Are Better Tolerated

-- Cocktails with high sugar: Sugar and artificial sweeteners can worsen diarrhea independently of the alcohol.
+Sugar and artificial sweeteners can worsen diarrhea independently of the alcohol.
 A margarita or daiquiri combines alcohol, sugar, and citrus acid, which is a triple hit on an inflamed gut.

 Alcohol and Crohn's Medications: What You Need to Know